Kagee/webshop-order-scraper/README.md

 # homelab-organizer
-1. Web app for organizing stuff in your homelab.
+1. ~Web app for organizing stuff in your homelab.~ (not yet, have to finish 1. first)
 2. Command line scraper for orders and item info from webshop(s)

 ## Requirements
-Python 3.9 or later
+Python 3.9 or later.
+Should support both Linux and Windows.

+Requires Firefox installed, not from snap (see instructions).

 ## Logging / output
-You can control logging by creating `hlo/settings/logging.py`
+You can control logging by overriding `LOGGING` by creating a `hlo/settings/logging.py`

-Look in `hlo/settings/django.py` for example
+Look in `hlo/settings/django.py` for an example `LOGGING` [dictConfig](https://docs.python.org/3/library/logging.config.html)

+Be aware that the Django command --verbosity argument will override the loglevel you set.

 ## Scraping of webshops
-This requires Firefox.
+Requires Firfox.
+Chrome is to difficult to print to PDF from.
 Firefox installed as a snap on Ubuntu is not supported.
 To change to a apt install on i.e. Ubuntu 22.04, read [this](https://www.omgubuntu.co.uk/2022/04/how-to-install-firefox-deb-apt-ubuntu-22-04) article for omg!ubuntu.

 ### Aliexpress
 Scrapes order list, item info and details to JSON, and saves a PDF copy of the Aliexpress item snapshot.